google/gvisor/pkg/sentry/seccheck/README.md

 separate process.
 For threat detection, external monitoring processes can receive connections from remote sinks and be sent a stream of trace points that are occurring in the system.
-This sink connects to a remote process via Unix-domain socket and expect the remote process to be listening for new connections.
-If you're interested about creating a monitoring process that communicates with the remote sink, [this document](sinks/remote/README.md) has more details.
+This sink connects to a remote process via Unix domain socket and expects the remote process to be listening for new connections.
+If you're interested in creating a monitoring process that communicates with the remote sink, [this document](sinks/remote/README.md) has more details.

-The remote sink has many properties that can be configured when its created (more on how to configure sinks below):
+The remote sink has many properties that can be configured when it's created (more on how to configure sinks below):

-*   endpoint (mandatory): Unix-domain socket address to connect.
+*   `endpoint` (mandatory): Unix domain socket address to connect.
-*   retries: number of attempts to write the trace point before dropping it in case the remote process is not responding.
+*   `retries`: number of attempts to write the trace point before dropping it in case the remote process is not responding.
 Note that a high number of retries can significantly delay application execution.
-*   backoff: initial backoff time after the first failed attempt.
-This value doubles every failed attempts up to the max.
+*   `backoff`: initial backoff time after the first failed attempt.
+This value doubles with every failed attempt, up to the max.
-*   backoff_max: max duration to wait between retries.
+*   `backoff_max`: max duration to wait between retries.

 ## Null